 Ready to cross off even more?
 Check out these 10+ ways to start preparing for Christmas now.

-After all this preparation, you can take a deep breathe and sigh with relief.
+After all this preparation, you can take a deep breath and sigh with relief.
 You have crossed off so much on your list already!
-Now the most important part is to remember where you are going to put all these preparations.
+Now the most important part is to remember where you are going to put all these preparations!
 Label your freezer items clearly.
 Keep your budget and ongoing total somewhere that both you and your spouse can update it regularly.
 Are you going to keep all the gift cards you earn in your purse so you can use them as needed or do you want to stash them away for Black Friday?
 Assign one spot and only one spot for your Christmas gifts and let your spouse know so if you forget, someone can remember.

 Your Turn- What other Christmas items do you like to cross off your list before Halloween hits?